huggingface/blog/trufflesecurity-partnership.md

 ## Enhancing our automated scanning pipeline with TruffleHog

 At Hugging Face, we are committed to protecting our users' sensitive information.
-This is why we have extended our automated scanning pipeline to include TruffleHog.
+This is why we've implemented an automated security scanning pipeline that scans all repos and commits.
+We have extended our automated scanning pipeline to include TruffleHog, which means there are now three types of scans:

+- malware scanning: scans for known malware signatures with [ClamAV](https://www.clamav.net/)
+- pickle scanning: scans pickle files for malicious executable code with [picklescan](https://github.com/mmaitre314/picklescan)
+- secret scanning: scans for passwords, tokens and API keys with TruffleHog

 We run the `trufflehog filesystem` command on every new or modified file on each push to a repository, scanning for potential secrets.
 If and when a verified secret is detected, we notify the user via email, empowering them to take corrective action.